 - Permaculture designs generally avoid leaving earth bare.
 The ground is covered either with cover crops (such as clover and grass), or with mulch such as straw or woodchips.
 When ground is covered, water does not easily evaporate from it, and the layer of groundcover acts as a sponge, holding extra water after rainfall.
 This method alone reduces water requirements 25-50%.

-- Compost, the basic fertilizer of sustainable farming, can increase soil infiltration 125%
+- Compost, the basic fertilizer of sustainable farming, which is essentially manmade humus, can increase soil infiltration 125%

 - Mob-grazing (a method of raising livestock that emulates natural grazing patterns), has been shown to increase infiltration as much as 775%